kazuibasou/hyperneo/README.md

 ### Inference of community structure in a hypergraph

+#### Quick run

+(1) Go to `hyperneo/`.

+(2) Run the following command:

+	python3 demo.py

+Perform the inference of community structure in the workplace hypergraph by default.
+Uncomment any one of lines 7--10 in `hyperneo/demo.py` to change the data set.

+The figures visualizing inferred community structure in the given hypergraph will be saved in `hyperneo/figs/`.

+#### More details

 (1) Go to `hyperneo/`.

 (2) Import libraries and load the experimental settings.